mento-protocol/docs/use-mento/getting-mento-stables/from-other-chains.md

 1. Bridge assets (like USDC, ETH, or other tokens) to Celo
 2. Swap the bridged assets for Mento stables using the Mento protocol or DEXs

-The most common path is bridging USDC and then swapping it 1:1 for cUSD through Mento.
+The most common path is bridging USDC and then swapping it 1:1 for USDm through Mento.

 ## Squid Router